 Elkhorn Fern, Dwarf Elkhorn Fern, Climbing Bird’s Nest Fern, Terrestrial Elkhorn Fern, Fishtail Strap Fern, Fishtail Fern…

-Synonyms of Microsorum punctatum (49) (Updated on 2-13-21): Acrostichum punctatum L., Aspidium microcarpon Blume, Drynaria irioides J.Sm., Drynaria obtusata Brack., Drynaria polycarpa Brack., Drynaria pulverulenta Brack., Microsorum irioides Fée, Microsorum irregulare Link, Microsorum neoguineense (Copel.)
+Synonyms of Microsorum punctatum (50) (Updated on 12-12-21 from Plants of the World Online): Acrostichum punctatum L., Aspidium microcarpon Blume, Drynaria irioides J.Sm., Drynaria obtusata Brack., Drynaria polycarpos (Sw.)
+Brack., Drynaria pulverulenta Brack., Microsorum irioides Fée, Microsorum irregulare Link, Microsorum neoguineense (Copel.)
 Copel., Microsorum polycarpon (Cav.)
 Tardieu, Microsorum sessile Fée, Microsorum subirideum (Christ) Copel., Microsorum validum Ching, Niphobolus polycarpus Spreng., Phymatodes irioides C.Presl, Phymatodes lingulata C.Presl, Phymatodes polycarpa C.Presl, Phymatodes sessilis C.Presl, Pleopeltis antrophyoides Alderw., Pleopeltis irioides T.Moore, Pleopeltis longifolia T.Moore, Pleopeltis megalosoroides Alderw., Pleopeltis millisora Alderw., Pleopeltis neoguineensis Alderw., Pleopeltis obtusata T.Moore, Pleopeltis polycarpa T.Moore, Pleopeltis pulverulenta T.Moore, Pleopeltis punctata Bedd., Pleopeltis sessilis T.Moore, Pleopeltis valida Alderw., Pleopeltis viridis Moore & Ridl., Polypodium altum Bojer, Polypodium ambiguum Blume, Polypodium antrophyoides Alderw., Polypodium crassinerve Schumach., Polypodium glabrum Roxb., Polypodium irioides Poir., Polypodium lingulatum Sw., Polypodium megalosoroides (Alderw.)
 C.Chr., Polypodium microsorum Mett., Polypodium millisorum Baker, Polypodium neoguineense Copel., Polypodium polycarpon Sw., Polypodium polycarpon var. obtusatum (Brack.)
 Fosberg, Polypodium polycephalum Wall., Polypodium punctatum (L.) Sw., Polypodium punctatum subsp. subirideum Christ, Polypodium subirideum Christ, Polypodium validum Copel.

 Microsorum punctatum (L.) Copel. is the correct and accepted scientific name for this species of Microsorum.
 It was named and described as such by Edwin Bingham Copeland in University of California Publications in Botany in 1929.
 It was first named and described as Acrostichum punctatum by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Now a synonym, Polypodium punctatum (L.) Sw. was the last name I had this plant listed as.
 This is the species this plant is commonly sold as at garden centers and online.
-It was described as such by Olof Peter Swartz in Journal für die Botanik in 1800 and 1801 which appears to be invalid.
-He again published the name and description in the same publication in 1802.
-I am really kind of confused about all that… Anyway, POWO has the link to the invalid name in IPNI and not the one that wasn’t validly published.
-Doesn’t matter, I suppose, since the Polypodium punctatum (L.) Sw. is a synonym anyway.
+It was described as such by Olof Peter Swartz in Journal für die Botanik in 1800 and 1801.

 The genus, Microsorum Link, was named and described by Johann Heinrich Friedrich Link in Hortus Regius Botanicus Berolinensis in 1833.

-Plants of the World Online currently list 56 species in the Microsorum genus (as of 2-13-21 when I last updated this page.
-It is a member of the plant family Polypodiaceae with 65 genera.
-Those numbers could change as updates are made Iand likely will).
+As of 12-12-21 when this page was last updated, Plants of the World Online lists 43 species in the Microsorum genus.
+It is a member of the plant family Polypodiaceae with 68 genera.
+Those numbers could change as updates are made on POWO.

 I am not sure when the “last” official name change took place, but this species has flopped around mainly between Microsorum punctatum (L.) Copel. and Polypodium punctatum (L.) Sw.
 It is still commonly sold at garden centers under the name Polypodium punctatum AND Polypodium grandiceps.
-I have switched the names back and forth several times… Usually, every time I update this page it is different.
-Polypodium grandiceps is somehow an “unplaced” name… Ummm… From 1888.
+I have switched the names back and forth several times… Polypodium grandiceps is somehow an “unplaced” name… Ummm… From 1888.
 Somehow the species name became a cultivar name.
 Very good!

 Polypodium punctatum Thunb.=Hypolepis punctata (Thunb.)
 Mett.